The Business Studies Curriculum

 Level 3 – BTEC National Extended Certificate in Business

 Enrichment and extracurricular opportunities in the subject

 Students can take part in the Enterprise Club, which encourages students to develop their entrepreneurial skills outside of the classroom.
-Over the last two years the groups has been highly successful in working with local charities, particularly the local food banks.
+Over the last two years the groups have been highly successful, working with local charities, in particular the local food banks.
 As well as this they run events in school to raise money for a variety of causes.